International consultant for Organizational Change Management

 Her life motto is "generating the Butterfly Effect", (it) means - touching and transforming peoples and organizations lives with her work and interventions.
 She also contributes to the spreading of these matters by being a TV and Radio host and resident commentator, an international speaker for relevant events, such as the TEDx Talks, International Southern Africa Startup Awards (SASA), MYWIL (Mozambique Young Women In Leadership) and a mentor for youth and young women, preparing them for their role as the future leaders in the organizational world and in society.
 She is a founding member of Sprowt Foundation (an international foundation based in Mozambique for Diversity and Inclusion, Women Empowerment and Education) and Vida Associação (an Association based in Mozambique for Entrepreneurship, Women Empowerment and Youth Education).

-She will discuss "Traditional Leadership is dead".
+She will discuss "Is old leadership dead".